annitya/eZ-completion/readme.md

 * Look into handleElementRename(...) and see if it might solve refactoring.
 * Might it be possible to make completions fully searchable?
     - Easily noticed when completing numerics.
+    - Seems like some magic is needed for this to work.
 * Replacing numeric-completions is cumbersome.
 * Replace usages of the ContentClass-name with its correct equivalent ContentType
 * Allow user to select ContentType if multiple are detected.